"This is a moment of extraordinary possibility for Irish arts and culture…"

 • Day/night-of event assistance with guest check in, auction setup and distribution, and general logistics

-• Assistance with fundraising and event communications including email blasts, RSVP tracking, and list management
+• Assist with fundraising and event communications including email blasts, RSVP tracking, and list management

 • Organizing, prepping, and ordering supplies in relation to special events

-• Willingness to learn Arts database software Tessitura
+• Willingness to learn our database software, Tessitura

 • An interest in the arts/culture, and non-profit field